mstoyanovca/leetcode/src/main/java/top_interview_150/readme.md

     }
 ```

-Java Queue implementations:
-- LinkedList: implements List, Queue and Deque interfaces
-- ArrayDeque
-    - implements Queue and Deque interfaces
-    - backed by a resizable array and is generally more efficient than LinkedList for queue operations in a single-threaded environment
-    - does not permit null elements
-- PriorityQueue
-    - min-heap by default, the smallest element is always at the head of the queue
-    - a max-heap can be implemented by providing a custom Comparator
-    - elements with higher priority are processed first, not necessarily in the order they were inserted
-    - the element with the lowest value is considered to have the highest priority and is accessed with peek() or removed with poll() in (O(log n)) time
-    - does not permit null elements
-      `Queue<Integer> minHeap = new PriorityQueue<>();`
-      `Queue<Integer> maxHeap = new PriorityQueue<>(Comparator.reverseOrder());`

-Java Map implementations:
-- HashMap - unordered
-- LinkedHashMap - insertion order
-- TreeMap - sorted order

 Graph:

 - G = (V, E), m = E, n = V
 - vertex = node
 - edge = connection between vertices